amrityasingh/ML-Zero-to-Mastery/README.md

 # ML-Zero-to-Mastery
-Contains the ipynb of everything I am learning in the course.
+Contains the ipynb of everything I learn in the course.